Búho Ocelado

 Rufous-banded Owl

-Habitat: This owl primarily inhabits tropical and subtropical humid forests, especially in areas rich in vegetation.
+Habitat: This owl inhabits tropical and subtropical humid forests, especially in areas rich in vegetation.
 It prefers dense, mature forests and can sometimes be found in adjacent secondary growth.
-The Rufous-banded Owl is predominantly located in regions ranging from lowland to mountainous areas in Central and South America, particularly in countries like Colombia, Ecuador, and Peru. ####
+The Rufous-banded Owl is often located in regions ranging from lowland to mountainous areas.

 Behavior: The Rufous-banded Owl is mainly nocturnal and is known for its solitary or pairs' social structure.
 It uses a variety of vocalizations for communication, especially during the breeding season.
 This owl is an ambush predator, utilizing its excellent camouflage to hunt small mammals, birds, and insects at night.
 It has a keen sense of hearing, allowing it to locate prey in dense foliage.